THE KETOGENIC DIET: COMMON QUESTIONS ANSWERED

 Macros (macronutrients) are the collective term for carbs, protein and fats.
 You’ll find them on the outer packaging of most foods.

 Once you become familiar with what to eat and how many carbs are in the food you eat, you won’t need to worry about constantly counting carbs, fats and protein.
 However, you won’t get to that point unless you’ve assessed your macros and determined your energy expenditure.
 There are various online calculators that predict your energy requirement (Kcals) and the ratio of carbs-fat-protein you should be aiming for.
-The KetoDietBuddy is an example.
+Try this great KETO MACROS CALCULATOR.

 At least initially, you do need to keep track of the macros in food that you eat.
 If you don’t, you will just be guessing what your carbs intake is, plus you won’t know if the amount of carbs you’re eating is right for you.
 I recommend you use one of the many apps available.
 Most of them are free or inexpensive.
 To calculate macros for my recipes, I use FatSecret.